seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 before would not abide looking on.

 **KING HENRY V**
-This moral ties me over to time and a hot summer;
-and so I shall catch the fly, your cousin, in the
-latter end and she must be blind too.

-**BURGUNDY**
-As love is, my lord, before it loves.

-**KING HENRY V**
 It is so: and you may, some of you, thank love for
 my blindness, who cannot see many a fair French city
 for one fair French maid that stands in my way.